A Survey of Reinforcement Learning from Human Feedback: Label Collection

 \item[Query Cost] The cost of generating queries may also be an important factor if the interaction of the human is live since it may not be practical to let the human wait before showing any queries~\citep{biyik2024batch}.
 In that case, it may be more important to quickly show some relatively good queries instead of computing the most informative ones.
 Although this factor may not translate directly into an acquisition function, it may influence the choice of the acquisition function and its implementation in a given problem. \end{description}

 Since various different acquisition functions have been considered, some effort~\citep{lee2021pebble,lee2021bpref} has been made to compare them.
 Generally speaking, uncertainty-based criteria (e.g., variance or average entropy) seem to often perform better empirically compared to random selection, a query diversity-based criterion alone or combined with an uncertainty-based criterion.
-In addition, \citet{eberhard2022actively} empirically observe that a variance-based criterion performs better than a selection method only based on trajectory recency.
 Surprisingly, random selection has been shown to perform competitively in some cases~\citep{christiano2017deep,ibarz2018reward}.
 Thus, a better understanding of which acquisition function should be preferred in which situation or domain is still an open question.

 In addition, combinations of different criteria have naturally also been evaluated.
 For instance, \citet{reddy2020learning} use four acquisition functions (high uncertainty, high novelty, high reward, low reward) in parallel.
 This approach has also been validated in a 3D environment~\citep{rahtz2022safe}.
 A more sophisticated approach consists of considering a portfolio of acquisition functions and learning to select them using a multi-armed bandit approach~\citep{hoffman2011portfolio}.